Whether you are an established satellite operator or you just joined the space game and plan to launch your first CubeSat ...

 Pure software acquisition using Blink and a simple SDR

-Blink supports pure software mode, making it a perfect candidate for missions transmitting at up to a few Mbps.
+Blink supports pure software mode, making it a perfect candidate for missions transmitting up to 4.2 Gbps.
 Use Blink software with a low-cost, easily replaceable, robust COTS server and a software-defined radio that most suits your mission's needs.

 Blink and a demodulator of your choice for up to 4Gbps